 Figurative language is like a playground of words and is naturally interesting for students.
 On the other hand, mastering figurative language can be a challenge and can impact reading comprehension especially for English Language Learners.
 That’s why it is very important to explicitly teach the different types figurative language to your upper elementary students.
 In this blog post, I will share some fun activities that not only make teaching figurative language fun but also fit perfectly with the different ways your students learn.

-Introducing the different types of Figurative Language
+What are the different types of Figurative Language?

 When introducing or reintroducing figurative language to your upper elementary students, you want to explicitly teach the 7 most common ones.